• Skip to main content

 This routine will take you less than 30 minutes.

-Caution: make sure you have filled out a Physical Activity Readiness Questionnaire (PAR-Q) or your doctor’s approval before starting any exercise routine, especially a HIIT workout.
+Make sure you have filled out a Physical Activity Readiness Questionnaire (PAR-Q) for your doctor’s approval before starting any exercise routine, especially a HIIT workout.

 HIIT Workout Benefits